Nuclear Medicine Bachelors Degree Program Information

 Individuals who want to enroll in bachelor's degree programs in nuclear medicine can find a program overview and requirements as well as common course topics here.
 Read on for employment outlook and salary statistics for nuclear medicine technologists.

 Nuclear medicine technology is a fast-growing, high-paying field among those requiring only a bachelor's degree.
-Students can expect to learn about radioactive drugs, nuclear imaging machines and anatomy.
-Bachelor's degree programs in nuclear medicine technology, such as the Bachelor of Science (B.S.), prepare students to work as nuclear medicine technologists.
+Bachelor's degree programs in nuclear medicine technology typically culminate in a Bachelor of Science (B.S.).
 Students learn to work with imaging technology that uses radio-nuclides to see the systems of the body, diagnose ailments and help doctors determine the best forms of treatment.

 Through classroom lectures and practical experiences, nuclear medicine students learn to administer radioactive pharmaceuticals, as well as proper radiation safety techniques, biological sample collection and quality control measures.
 Students typically complete an internship and upon graduation are prepared to sit for the certification examination offered by the Nuclear Medicine Technology Certification Board (NMTCB).